Background of the SDNSEC:

 ||Issues involving specific schools/faculty are to be communicated directly to that school’s Director and/or clinical affiliation contact person.|

 Messages may be posted on the Message Board at any time.
-Designate whether the posting is distributed to schools, agencies or all constituents.
+Designate the appropriate distribution.
 File attachments can be uploaded.

 Messages may be posted on the bulletin board at any time.
-Designate whether the posting is distributed to schools, agencies or all constituents.
+Designate the appropriate distribution.
 File attachments can be uploaded.